maxxyh/forty-jekyll-theme/workExperience.md

 					<h3>Visenze Pte.
 Ltd. - Software Engineer Intern (2021)</h3>
 				</header>
 				<p>Visenze uses image recognition AI to make the visual world more searchable and understandable.
 Specifically, Visenze's services - intelligent serarch, personalization and product recommendation - are targeted at the e-commerce market. </p>
+				<p>I developed new features for the company's internal Machine Learning Platform to support the data scientists, participating actively in the team's SCRUM lifecycle. </p>
 				<ul class="actions">
 					<li><a href="visenze.html" class="button">Learn more</a></li>
 				</ul>